 - Tasks involving structured, consistent data.

 RPA is not a good choice for:

 - Tasks with a high rate of variance in data or procedure.

 - Tasks that change often since each change will require additional coding.

 What is business process automation (BPA)?

 BPA takes a more holistic approach to automation.
-While BPA software is designed to improve the speed and accuracy of end-to-end processes, it also has capabilities that go beyond automation.
-BPA software includes process modeling and orchestration features, as well as features that support collaboration and analytics.
-In this sense, BPA is not just a tool: it’s also a strategy for building, harmonizing, and monitoring entire families of processes and workflows.
+BPA software is designed to improve the speed and accuracy of tasks and end-to-end processes, but BPA also offers features that support overall business process management.
+BPA software includes process modeling and orchestration capabilities, as well as features that support collaboration and analytics.
+In this sense, BPA is not merely a tool for automation: it’s an entire toolbox for building, optimizing, and monitoring entire families of processes and workflows.